mariahsonja/deep-learning-neural-networks/README.md

 examples of Deep Learning Neural Networks models for *classification*, *regression*, *image processing* and using **TensorFlow**.

-For the IMDB Dataset, please, download it [here](https://www.imdb.com/interfaces/).
+**For IMDB Dataset, please, download it [here](https://www.imdb.com/interfaces/).**

+**For more examples of natural language processing using Tensorflow, please, visit my [NLP repo](https://github.com/mariahsonja/natural-language-processing/tree/main/tensorFlow/neural-network).**

 **It contains:**